RTEMS/rtems-docs/c-user/fatal-error/background.rst

 For example, it is called by all higher level directives which announce a fatal error, see :ref:`AnnounceFatalError`.

+The first action of the system termination handler is to disable maskable interrupts.
+This ensures that interrupts on this processor do not interfere with the system termination procedure.
+This reduces the likelihood to end up in a recursive system termination procedure.

-The first action of the system termination handler is to call the fatal extensions of the :term:`user extensions`.
+The second action of the system termination handler is to call the fatal extensions of the :term:`user extensions`.

 The fatal extensions are called with three parameters: